-2023 WorldViz Budgeting Guidelines for Scientific VR Labs
+2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

-WorldViz presents its 2023 update to cost considerations for VR hardware, software and application development for scientists looking to start or upgrade their VR research lab.
+WorldViz VR presents its 2026 guide to cost considerations for VR hardware, software and application development for scientists looking to start or upgrade their VR research lab.

-SANTA BARBARA, Calif., June 21, 2022 - WorldViz is pleased to present its “2023 Budgeting Guidelines for Scientific VR Labs”.
-Designed for scientists interested in conducting VR research, this updated guide not only discusses the latest VR headsets such as the HP Reverb G2 Omnicept, HTC VIVE Pro 2, Oculus Quest 2 and Varjo VR-3, but also covers 3D projection, rendering computers, motion tracking and other sensors, VR software, facilities, personnel, installation, training and support.
+SANTA BARBARA, Calif., April 14, 2026 - WorldViz VR is pleased to present its “2026 Budgeting Guidelines for Scientific VR Labs”.
+Designed for scientists interested in conducting VR research, this updated guide not only discusses the latest VR headsets such as the Vive Focus Vision, Quest 3/3S, and Varjo XR-4, but also covers 3D projection, rendering computers, motion tracking and other sensors, VR software, facilities, personnel, installation, training and support.

-We give you an overview and also show you typical examples of total system costs at different levels.
-Whether you are just starting out and looking for the most cost effective way to get up and running or preparing to make a large investment to build a state of the art VR facility, this information is for you to get a successful start.
-For specific pricing information, or to discuss your project with our experts, please email us at sales@worldviz.com or request a quote.
-For technical details, please refer to How Do I Setup A Virtual Reality Lab?
+We give you an overview and also show you typical examples of total system costs at different budget levels from a bare-bones $1,300 setup to fully integrated VR labs at $100K+.
+Whether you are just starting out and looking for the most cost-effective way to get up and running or preparing to make a large investment to build a state-of-the-art VR facility, this information is for you to get a successful start.
+For specific pricing information, or to discuss your project with our experts, please email us at sales@worldviz.com or request a quote

 What goes into a VR project budget?

 When you pencil out what you will need for a proper VR project, there are some important building blocks to consider.
 First, will you be using a VR headset or a VR projection system, or both?
-Second, you’ll need a rendering computer with ample graphics capabilities, and possible wide-area motion tracking and other sensor systems such as eye tracking or biofeedback.
+Second, you’ll need a rendering computer with ample graphics capabilities, and possibly wide-area motion tracking and other sensor systems such as eye tracking or biofeedback.
 Third, you’ll need VR software for creating and rendering your applications.
 Last but not least, you’ll want to think about your facilities, personnel, installation, training and support.
-Here is an overview of each component to give you an idea of what you may want to spend.

 Primary VR Headset Displays used in VR Scientific Labs